• Skip to Content

 Courses Recently Taught

-• EALC J593 Practicum in Translation of Japanese Literature
+• EALC J593 Workshop in the Translation of Japanese Literature

 • EALC J461 Classical Japanese Language (bungo)